digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/monitoring.rst

     `#10633 <https://github.com/DACH-NY/canton/issues/10633>`_
     `#14256 <https://github.com/digital-asset/daml/issues/14256>`_

-Also, the transaction protocol trace has a known limitation.
-Once a command is submitted and its trace is fully reported, a new trace is created for any resulting Daml events that are processed.
+Also, the transaction protocol trace has a known limitation: once a command is submitted and its trace is fully reported, a new trace is created for any resulting Daml events that are processed.
 This occurs because the ledger API does not propagate any trace context information from the command submission to the transaction subscription.
 As an example, when a participant creates a ``Ping`` contract, you can see the full transaction processing trace of the ``Ping`` command being submitted.
 However, a participant that processes the ``Ping`` by exercising ``Respond`` and creating a ``Pong`` contract creates a separate trace instead of using the same one.

 This differs from a situation where a single Daml transaction results in multiple actions at the same time, such as archiving and creating multiple contracts.
 In that case, a single trace encompasses the entire process, since it occurs as part of a single transaction rather than the result of an external process reacting to Daml events.